-With the recent launch of the SSE Airtricity 2018 Dublin City Marathon it got me thinking of cycling and how it could be useful in preparation for running the marathon.
+With the recent launch of the SSE Airtricity 2018 Dublin City Marathon it got me thinking of cycling and how it could be useful in preparation for running a marathon.

 I first noticed the benefits of cycling training on running several years ago when I coached a triathlete for an ironman.